bhargav50/aws-email-service/README.md

 Delete infra Stack
 > aws cloudformation delete-stack --stack-name email-sender-app

+### Configurations

+### Maximum number of messages read fom the queue

+Update environment variable 'EMAIL_MAX_NUMBER_OF_MESSAGES' in email sender lambda

+#### Number of times the application reads from queue and Wait

+File : statemachine/emailsender.asl.json
+Update iteration_max_count in "Init State"

+### Number of seconds processing waits after one batch

+File : statemachine/emailsender.asl.json
+Update "Seconds" in "Wait Some Time"

 # email-service

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - email_sender - Code for the application's Lambda function.
+- counter - Lambda function that handles the number of times the function repeats itself
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.